 3.2.
 Isotopes in soil water and stem water

-The isotopes measured from the stem water varied with time significantly in all treatments (Figure 2 and Supplementary Figures S1 & S2), implying impact of the environment.
+The isotopes measured from the stem water varied with time significantly in all treatments (Figure 2 and Supplementary Figures S1 & S2), implying an impact of the environment.
 The relationship between δ18O and δD was fitted to δD=6.4326δ18O-5.7838 (R2=0.95) and δD=5.0586δ18O-17.289 (R2=0.89) for 2016 and 2017, respectively.
 Precipitation and irrigation altered isotopes in soil water, with the measured δ18O declining along the soil depth (Supplementary Figure S1 and S2).
 The δ18O and δD in soil water fall into two groups, each following its own linear relationship (Figure 2).
-Samples taken from the 10-40 cm of soil layer with δ18O>-10‰ were consistent with the δ18O -δD relationship for the stem water, suggesting that most water taken up by the roots originated from this soil layer.
+Samples taken from the 10-40 cm soil layer with δ18O>-10‰ were consistent with the δ18O -δD relationship for the stem water, suggesting that most water taken up by the roots originated from this soil layer.
 In contrast, data with δ18O<-10‰ for samples taken from 60-100 cm soil layer deviated from the δ18O -δD relationship for the stem water, indicating that they are unlikely the main source of the water respired by the crop.
-As a comparison, the linear fitting curves for the stem water and the water in the 10-40 cm soil layer were also plotted in Figure 2.
+As a comparison, the linear fitting curve for the stem water and the water in the 10-40 cm soil layer is also plotted in Figure 2.

 Figure 3